govigilant/vigilant/README.md

 <div align="center">
   <strong>
   <h2>All-in-One Web Monitoring Tool</h2><br />
-  <a href="https://govigilant.io">Vigilant</a>: An application to monitor all aspects of your website<br /><br />
+  <a href="https://govigilant.io">Vigilant</a>: An application designed to monitor all aspects of your website<br /><br />
   </strong>
-  Monitor all aspects of your website, uptime, DNS, Lighthouse, broken links...<br/>
+  Monitor all aspects of your website, uptime, health, DNS, Lighthouse, broken links...<br/>
-  Get notified exactly where and when you want with Vigilant's customizable notifications.
+  Get notified exactly where and when you want with customizable notifications. <br/>
+  Comes with sensible defaults to quickly get started but customizable to fit your needs.<br/>
 </div>

 <p align="center">